 We don't typically release this info; but mostly because we don't think anyone would use it.
 If you really want this, reach out and we'll see what we can do.

-Quirk is started and maintained by Evan Conrad (me) and supported by a whole number of people including:
+Quirk is also supported and translated by a whole number of people including:

-Plus guidance, advice, and support from way too many people to list here including psychologists, therapists, founders, programmers, designers, friends and family.
+Plus advice, auditing, support and feedback from just so many people including psychologists, therapists, individual users, founders, programmers, designers, friends and family.